Hire Social Media Managers

 FAQs

-How much does it cost to hire a Social Media manager?
+How much does it cost to hire a social media manager?

-The cost associated with hiring a Social Media manager depends on various factors, including preferred talent location, complexity and size of the project you’re hiring for, seniority, engagement commitment (hourly, part-time, or full-time), and more.
-In the US, for example, Glassdoor’s reported average total annual pay for Social Media managers is $51,000 as of December 2024.
+The cost associated with hiring a social media manager depends on various factors, including preferred talent location, complexity and size of the project you’re hiring for, seniority, engagement commitment (hourly, part-time, or full-time), and more.
+In the US, for example, Glassdoor’s reported average total annual pay for social media managers is $51,000 as of December 2024.
 With Toptal, you can speak with an expert talent matcher who will help you understand the cost of talent with the right skills and seniority level for your needs.
 To get started, schedule a call with us — it’s free, and there’s no obligation to hire with Toptal.

 How quickly can you hire with Toptal?

-Once you select your Social Media manager, you’ll have a no-risk trial period to ensure they’re the perfect fit.
+Once you select your social media manager, you’ll have a no-risk trial period to ensure they’re the perfect fit.
 Our matching process has a 98% trial-to-hire rate, so you can rest assured that you’re getting the best fit every time.

-How do I hire a Social Media manager?
+How to Hire a Social Media Manager

 Martin is a content expert and experienced digital marketer specializing in copywriting, SEO, narrative design, and content strategy.
 His clients include successful startups in tech, marketing, and B2B.